Mehvix/www.mehvix.com/content/about.md

 year old who goes to Middleton High School.
 In my free time I fence, code, CAD, play AoE2, or am working on something [1306](https://www.team1306.com) related.

 >This website is generated with [Hugo](https://gohugo.io/) and is using a modified version of '[Hugo Theme Basic](https://github.com/siegerts/hugo-theme-basic)'.
 Currently, it's hosted via [Github pages](https://www.github.com/mehvix/mehvix.com), but I might move it over to my webserver when I have the freetime.
-Also, [here's a photo of me at UW's 2019 Madhacks](/media/IMG_20191020_011042.jpg).
+[Here's a photo of me at UW's 2019 Madhacks](/media/IMG_20191020_011042.jpg).

 <br><br>